Oksana Skorik: Early life

-Skorik was born in Kharkiv, Ukraine on April 20, 1989.
-It was decided by her mother that she was going to be a ballet dancer ever since she was born, and the day after her 5th birthday, her mother took her to Perm School of Dance where she would attend ballet classes and board every year until her graduation at the age of 18.
+Skorik was born in Kharkiv, Soviet Union on April 20, 1989.
+It was decided by her mother that she was going to be a ballet dancer ever since she was born, and the days after her 5th birthday, her mother took her to Perm School of Dance where she would attend ballet classes and board every year until her graduation at the age of 18.
 During her time in Perm School of Dance, Skorik suffered from anorexia due to the harsh comments of teachers and staff of the school, who would often compare students with each other.
 In 2008, A Beautiful Tragedy, a documentary directed by David Kinsella focused on 15-year-old Oksana's journey through ballet school and her battle with anorexia.
 The documentary followed her during one year (2004-2005) and expressed her innermost feelings about ballet and her relationship with food.

 On February 26, 2019 Oksana gave birth to a son named Ostap.